daler/dotfiles/docs/starthere.rst

 .. rubric:: **Option 1: start fresh**

-Do this if you're setting up a new machine, or if you've made a backup of your files and want to try these out, or if you want the "batteries included" experience.
+- Are you setting up a new machine?
+- Have you made a backup of your files and want to try these out?
+- Do you want the "batteries included" experience?

-To start fresh, do this to create or overwrite existing files, and then close your terminal and reopen it to use the new configuration:
+Then you should probably start fresh.
+Do this to create or overwrite existing files, and then close your terminal and reopen it to use the new configuration:

 .. code-block:: bash

+    ./setup.sh --dotfiles

-    ./setup.sh --dotfiles   # then close your terminal and re-open
+    # then close your terminal and re-open

 .. details:: Details
     :anchor: dotfiles-details